Civilian deaths, drone, put chill back in India-Pakistan ties

 Five Pakistani civilians were killed "due to Indian unprovoked firing", the Pakistani military said in statements on the clashes on the frontier in the disputed Kashmir region.

-India said a woman on its side of the frontier was killed in Pakistani firing the previous day.
+India said a women on its side of the frontier was killed in Pakistani firing the previous day.

 Majority-Hindu India and Muslim Pakistan have fought three wars since becoming separate nations in 1947, two of them over Kashmir, which they both claim in full but rule in part.

-Soldiers along their heavily militarised boundary have regularly traded fire for decades but clashes became less frequent after a 2003 ceasefire in Kashmir.
+Soldiers along their heavily militarised boundary have regularly traded fire for decades but clashes become less frequent after a 2003 ceasefire in Kashmir.

 Hopes for warmer ties were raised last week when Modi and Sharif met on the sidelines of a summit in Ufa, Russia and agreed that their national security advisers would hold talks.